Cordeliers Cloister (Saint-Emilion): The French Revolution: Abandonment

-Late 19th century: a new lease of life for the cloister
+Today: Winery

 In the late 19th century the new owners had idea of using the basements and underground cellars to make and age sparkling wines under the name ‘MM.G.MEYNOT et Compagnie’.
 Since then various owners have come and gone, each adding their own ideas and expertise and drawing on many years of Cordeliers history.
 This tradition is still continued today in the manufacture of a legendary sparkling wine.

+The Cordeliers cloister has a network of cellars and tunnels stretching for three kilometres beneath the village of Saint-Émilion.
+The constant temperature of 12 °C and total darkness they provide ensure perfect conditions for fermenting wines.
+Les Cordeliers produce around ten different white and rosé sparkling wines, both brut and demi-sec.
+They are made from the most famous grape varieties of the Bordeaux region including Merlot, Sémillon, Cabernet Franc and Sauvignon.

-The cloister in popular culture
+In popular culture

-The cloister’s existence has been punctuated with periods of slaughter and of peace, making it a place charged with history.
+The cloister's existence has been punctuated with periods of slaughter and of peace, making it a place charged with history.
 This resulted in appearances in the art and culture of various different periods, giving the Cordeliers cloister a firm place in the imagination.
-For example, in 1839 the cloister’s decoration was reproduced at the Opéra de Paris for a production of ‘Robert le Diable’ by Giacomo Meyerbeer.
-Pierre Gaspard-Huit also came to the cloister to film scenes for his film ‘La mariée était trop belle’ with Brigitte Bardot and Micheline Presle.
+For example, in 1839 the cloister’s decoration was reproduced at the Opéra de Paris for a production of 'Robert le Diable' by Giacomo Meyerbeer.
+Pierre Gaspard-Huit also came to the cloister to film scenes for his film La mariée était trop belle with Brigitte Bardot and Micheline Presle.

 Architecture

-The cloister was made from limestone which is prevalent in the Saint-Emilion area.
+The cloister was made from limestone which is prevalent in the Saint-Émilion area.
 Its architecture is Romanesque in style, rubbing shoulders with the old Gothic-style chapel and church.
 Its columns are monolithic, in other words cut from a single stone from the base to the capital.
 Small crests are hidden in the abacuses.
 The Romanesque rounded arches were built in the 14th century and stand near additional Gothic pointed arches in the background.
 Other visible elements include a small tower which is the remains of the church tower, a very simple sweeping arc spanning the church from one wall to the other, columns without capitals, and windows.

-LES CORDELIERS sparkling wines

-The Traditional method

-The Cordeliers cloister has a network of cellars and tunnels stretching for three kilometres beneath the village of Saint-Emilion.
-The constant temperature of 12 °C and total darkness they provide ensure perfect conditions for fermenting wines.
-LES CORDELIERS sparkling wines are produced and stored in these cellars using the traditional ‘champenoise’ method.
-The grapes are picked by hand using small, open trays and then lightly pressed (yielding 100l of wine per 150 kg of grapes) using pneumatic presses.
-This is followed by alcoholic fermentation and wine blending, using unique processes for each particular cuvée produced by LES CORDELIERS.
-The wines are transferred directly into bottles and yeast and sugar are added, prompting a natural fermentation process within the bottle which releases carbon dioxide into the wine to produce the sparkle.
-Following a period of aging the lees lasting for at least 12 months, the bottles undergo daily riddling to help settle out the yeast deposit ready for disgorging.
-After this the bottles are topped up with ‘liqueur d’expédition’ (a mixture of the base wine and sugar) in a process known as dosage, before the final corking and fitting of wire caps.